Neil-UWA/loopback-remote-routing/README.md

 module.exports = function(Color) {
   // use only to expose specified remote methods
   // symbol @ denotes static method
+  // scope methods are static method Model.on('attached', function(){
     RemoteRouting(Color, {only: [
       '@find',
       '@findById',
       'updateAttributes'
     ]})

     //use except to expose all remote methods except specified ones RemoteRouting(Color, {except: [
       '@create',
       '@find'
     ]}

     //disable all remote methods omitting options

     RemoteRouting(Color)
+  });

 }

-`if you have declared scopes, it's better to call the method when model is attached to datasrouce`

 ```

-you can only use options.only or options.except, do not use them together.
+You can only use options.only or options.except, do not use them together.

+*RemoteRouting* can be called before model being attached, but it will not be able to disable remote methods declared by scopes